Comparative economic systems: The world economy after the Cold War

 Despite huge economic inferiority, countries like Germany and Japan were at the brink of complete success before World War II.
 However, having a small army force and a lack of military weapons put an end to the success that was previously within their grasp during the first period of the war.
 Economic Systems' fundamentals changed drastically during the second period of the war.
 Military forces grew to be of more importance than the GDP or the population of a country.
 Countries that had a powerful military force could take risks and absorb the cost of mistakes and gain quantitative superiority against countries that had powerful economies but less arm-force.

 The table below shows the balance post World War II.

 After 1989

-With the fall of Communism, attention shifted to problems of transition economies.
+With the dissolution of the Soviet Union, attention shifted to problems of transition economies.
 With a handful of exceptions, all currently existing systems are capitalist in orientation, though the substantial economic role of the state supports the alternative view that the mixed economy has emerged as the dominant form of economic organisations.

 Even in the absence of substantial differences between countries, the comparative study of economic systems of resource allocation is of considerable value in illustrating the implications of alternative methods of resource allocation, including markets, households, centralized allocation and custom.